antrea-io/antrea/docs/design/ovs-pipeline.md

 ### UnSNAT

-This table is used to perform `de-SNAT` on reply packets by invoking action `ct` on them.
-The packets are from SNAT'd Service connections that have been committed with `SNATCtZone` in table [SNAT].
+This table is used to undo SNAT on reply packets by invoking action `ct` on them.
+The packets are from SNAT'd Service connections that have been committed to `SNATCtZone` in table [SNAT].
 After invoking action `ct`, the packets will be in a "tracked" state, restoring all [connection tracking fields](https://www.openvswitch.org/support/dist-docs/ovs-fields.7.txt) (such as `ct_state`, `ct_mark`, `ct_label`, etc.) to their original values.
 The packets with a "tracked" state are then forwarded to table [ConntrackZone].